Tuesday, December 30, 2025

 As we walk

-Heavenwards, encoraging each other forwards
+Heavenwards, encouraging each other forwards

 In the evenings I try to change and save the world